digiscot/digiscot-website/pages/charter-apply.md

 ---
-title: Sign the charter
+title: Sign the Charter
-excerpt: Use this form to sign our digital participation charter.
+excerpt: Use this form to sign our Digital Participation Charter.

 layout: page
 permalink: /charter/apply/